LogtalkDotOrg/logtalk3/ports/metagol/NOTES.md

 This file is part of Logtalk <https://logtalk.org/>

-Copyright 2016 Metagol authors
-Copyright 2018-2019 Paulo Moura
+SPDX-FileCopyrightText: 2018-2019 Paulo Moura
-All rights reserved.
+SPDX-FileCopyrightText: 2016 Metagol authors
 SPDX-License-Identifier: BSD-3-Clause

 Redistribution and use in source and binary forms, with or without